-By carrying babies in baby-wraps and baby-carriers we are literally going back to the roots of traditional parenting.
+By carrying babies in baby-wraps and baby-carriers we are going back to the roots of traditional parenting.

 Back in the day, children were not given much attention.
 This changed in the 20th century, which is known as the Century of a Child.
 This period changed the relationship between parents and their offspring.
 Before the 20th century, children were primarily considered carriers of the family name, descendants.
-Nowadays, children are the centre of their parents' attention.
+Nowadays, children are at the centre of their parents' attention.

 Prams - the fashion trend of the 19th-century